UDMEDBSC - BSc Medical Bioscience

 Anatomy and Physiology 1

 Fundamentals of Molecular Biology

 DipHE Medical Bioscience

 Infection Science 1

 BSc Medical Bioscience

 Arrangements for promoting reflective learning and personal development

 During the induction phase of the programme students will be introduced to structured reflection on their development of Undergraduate Skills which constitute much as the substance of personal development planning.
 Students will undertake to produce their personal development plan (PDP) during their undergraduate career or in the workplace.
 PDP can include other activities outside of the academic aspect of university life.

-By way of modules: Anatomy and Physiology (Level 4); Microbiology (Level 5); and, Project (Level 6) students will progressively develop their PDP which will culminate in a CV and graduation statement.
+By way of modules: Professional Studies (Level 4); Microbiology (Level 5); and, Research Project (Level 6) students will progressively develop their PDP which will culminate in a CV and graduation statement.
 Students will take part in tutorials at all levels designed to facilitate discussion on what has been learnt in order that reflective learning will contribute to identifying objectives, success criteria, and action plans that can be included in PDPs.